 Theorem \ref{t:limit geodesic} therefore provides a complete classification of the interior of all geodesics.
-We say that a geodesic is of \emph{$\Gamma$-type} if all the tangent cones are $\RR \times \RR^4/\Gamma$ (we allow $\Gamma = \{id\}$).
+We say that a geodesic is of \emph{$\Gamma$-type} if the tangent cones at all interior points are $\RR \times \RR^4/\Gamma$ (we allow $\Gamma = \{id\}$).
 We now turn to the behavior of the end points.
 We prove that the tangent cones at end points can only have worse singularities.
 Similar results can be formulated for any curves thanks to Theorem \ref{thm:lips curve sing}.

-\begin{proposition} Let $\sigma:[0,l] \to X$ be a geodesic of $\Gamma$-type in $X$.
+\begin{proposition} Let $\sigma:[0,l) \to X$ be a geodesic of $\Gamma$-type in $X$.
 Let $C(Z)$ be a tangent cone at $\sigma(0)$.
 Then $Z$ has at least one singularity of the type $\RR^4/\Gamma'$ with $|\Gamma'|\ge |\Gamma|$. \end{proposition}

 \begin{proof} Let $C(Z)$ be the tangent cone at $\sigma(0)$ from the rescaling sequence $s_i$.
 By passing to a subsequence, we have $\sigma(s_i) \to z$ for some point $z \in Z$.
 Since $\sigma$ is of $\Gamma$-type, by Bishop-Gromov monotonicity and Colding's volume convergence theorem, the volume density at $z \in Z\subset C(Z)$ cannot be larger than that of $\RR^4/\Gamma$.
 This completes the proof. \end{proof}